kammitama5/kammitama5.github.io/_posts/2024-05-17-Friday-May-17th.md

 James, but I had to shoot him an email instead, as my friend and I got back late from lunch; I got to visit the [Mensa](https://de.wikipedia.org/wiki/Mensa) for the first time and have food there.
 It's basically cheap (in price), canteen food, with a wide variety and is pretty healthy.
+- I headed out a bit early as I had three research meetings pretty much back to back, and hadn't realized how tired I was!
+- It's been a really fun time, though; I would definitely love to visit Bonn again, for a longer period of time.

 ## Here are some Photos